 ✅ No Grace Period

-In Michigan, the law does not specify a maximum late fee you can charge.
+In Michigan, the law does not specify a maximum late fee you can charge for almost all businesses.
 Businesses in Michigan do not need to offer a grace period following the due date before applying late fees.
-However, as best practice, we would advise offering a seven-day grace period as a goodwill gesture.

 🔴 8% per month